k3ck3c/yt2text/README.md

 sh yt2text.sh "https://www.youtube.com/watch?v=xJCW_EJjkLg" jp w

-we pass jp to help determine the language and avoir analysis og the first 30 seconds of audio to determine the language
+we pass jp to help determine the language and avoid analysis of the first 30 seconds of audio to determine the language

 we pass w as we want to use locally whisper